-Adding an indication in the RNR element (which includes the information corresponding to the link that becomes disabled) – to avoid any Probe Request / Association Request frames transmission by non-AP MLDs on the disabled link(s).
-Please note that these RNRs are included in the Beacon / Probe response frames of the APs affiliated with the same AP MLD (as the affiliated AP operating on the link that becomes disabled), as shown in the example illustrated in the following diagram:
+Adding an indication in the RNR element (which includes the information corresponding to the link that becomes unavailable) – to avoid any Probe Request / Association Request frames transmission by non-AP MLDs on the unavailable link(s).
+Please note that these RNRs are included in the Beacon / Probe response frames of the APs affiliated with the same AP MLD (as the affiliated AP operating on the link that becomes unavailable), as shown in the example illustrated in the following diagram:

 In this example, AP MLD is associated with non-AP MLD1 and non-AP MLD2 and on each enabled link, it includes the RNR elements for the affiliated APs (of the same AP MLD).
-An indication of link disablement of 5 GHz Link will be included in the RNR elements corresponding to AP2, which are included in the Beacon and Probe response frames transmitted on the 2.4GHz and 6GHz links.
-In this way, an unassociated non-AP MLD 3 will avoid initiating the transmission of any Probe Request / Authentication / Association Request frame during the period of the disablement of Link 2.
+An indication of link unavailability of 5 GHz Link will be included in the RNR elements corresponding to AP2, which are included in the Beacon and Probe response frames transmitted on the 2.4GHz and 6GHz links.
+In this way, an unassociated non-AP MLD 3 will avoid initiating the transmission of any Probe Request / Authentication / Association Request frame during the period of the unavailability of Link 2.

-Adding an indication in the EHT Operation element – to announce that the current link becomes disabled for the associated MLDs operating on the link to be disabled.
+Adding an indication in the Multi link element – to announce that the current link becomes unavailable for the associated MLDs operating on the link to become unavailable.
 It is much needed if the associated non-AP MLD has only one enabled link with the AP MLD.

-The indication for the Disabled link should be included in the BSS parameters subfield of the RNR.
-This will enable future extensions for the link disablement for co-located HE AP STA that is operating on 6GHz band (possibly through updates in REVme).
+The indication for the unavailable link should be included in the BSS parameters subfield of the RNR.
+This will enable future extensions for the link unavailability for co-located HE AP STA that is operating on 6GHz band (possibly through updates in REVme) so it will avoid sending Probe Request / Association Request / Reassociation Requests when a 6GHz link is unavailable.

-The link disable in the will be defined as a Critical Update, so the non-AP MLD will be notified promptly for any change on the link status.
+The inclusion of link unavailability Parameters in the MLE will be defined as a Critical Update, so the non-AP MLD will be notified promptly for any change on the link status.

 **** End of discussion part *****